SharePointPro/ReactHooksExample/README.md

-This project is an example of using React Hooks and global state to replace Redux.
+This project is an example of using global state with React Hooks to replace Redux.
 It uses a higher order component at the top level to replace the redux store.

 This project is an React Hooks & Create React App implementation of React Redux project https://github.com/robertbg/swapi-react